 Critical Thinking for Software Testers

 Critical thinking is the kind of thinking that specifically looks for problems and mistakes.
-Regular people don’t do a lot of it.
+Regular people don't do a lot of it.
 However, if you want to be a great tester, you need to be a great critical thinker.
-Critically thinking testers save projects from dangerous assumptions and ultimately from disasters.
-The good news is that critical thinking is not just innate intelligence or a talent—it’s a learnable and improvable skill you can master.
+Critically-thinking testers save projects from dangerous assumptions and ultimately from disasters.
+The good news is that critical thinking is not just innate intelligence or a talent—it's a learnable and improvable skill you can master.
 Michael Bolton shares the specific techniques and heuristics of critical thinking and presents realistic testing puzzles that help you practice and increase your thinking skills.
 Critical thinking begins with just three questions—Huh?
-Really? and So?—that kickstart your brain to analyze specifications, risks, causes, effects, project plans, and anything else that puzzles you.
-Join Michael for this interactive, hands-on session and practice your critical thinking skills.
+Really? and So?—that kick start your brain to analyze specifications, risks, causes, effects, project plans, and anything else that puzzles you.
+Join Michael in this interactive, hands-on session and practice your critical thinking skills.
 Study and analyze product behaviors and experience new ways to identify, isolate, and characterize bugs.

 Note: Delegates are encouraged—but not required—to bring a Windows-based computer to this tutorial.